This information explains how you can manage stress and anxiety caused by COVID-19.

 - You can also find out if your workplace has an employee assistance program (EAP).
 EAPs can be different depending on where you work, but they often include counseling for stress, anxiety, and depression.

+No matter how you’re feeling, we’re here to support you and we have resources that can help.
+Depression is something that can be treated.
 If you ever find yourself thinking about suicide, get help as soon as you can.
-You can call the National Suicide Prevention Lifeline at 800-273-TALK (800-273-8255) or visit their website www.suicidepreventionlifeline.org to connect with a counselor.
-The Lifeline is open 24 hours a day, 7 days a week.
+You can call the Suicide and Crisis Lifeline at 988.
+You can also visit their website www.988lifeline.org to chat with a counselor online.
+You can contact the Lifeline 24 hours a day, 7 days a week.

 Resources at MSK